 The board has authorized 44,445 of the Company's common stock for issuance under the 2016 Plan, in addition to automatic increases provided for in the 2016 Plan through April 1, 2026.
 The number of shares of the Company's common stock reserved for issuance under the 2016 Plan will automatically increase, with no further action by the stockholders, at the beginning of each fiscal year by an amount equal to the lesser of (i) 8% of the outstanding shares of the Company's common stock on the last day of the immediately preceding year, or (ii) an amount determined by the Company's board of directors.
 During the year ended March 31, 2019, the board of directors approved an increase of 4,860 shares authorized for issuance.
 During the year ended March 31, 2020, the board of directors approved an increase of 105,306 shares authorized for issuance.
+During the year ended March 31, 2022, the board of directors approved an increase of 167,432 shares authorized for issuance.

-At March 31, 2021 there were 87,477 shares available for future issuance.
+At March 31, 2022 there were 112,106 shares available for future issuance.